 The Benefits of a Vegetarian Diet?

-A vegetarian diet is also associated with lower levels of “bad” cholesterol (LDL) because dietary fiber lowers cholesterol.
+A vegetarian diet is also associated with lower levels of the “bad” cholesterol (LDL) because dietary fiber lowers cholesterol.
 Soy contains substances called flavonoids, which also reduce bad cholesterol levels and function as antioxidants.
-Legumes, nuts, whole grains and vegetable oils all contain substances called sterols, which reduce the absorption of cholesterol from food.
-In addition, flavonoids and other phytochemicals positively affect the body at various stages of development of cardiovascular disease.
-Also, plant foods are rich in potassium and magnesium, as well as in certain fatty acids and antioxidants that can all lower high blood pressure and thus fight against cardiovascular disease.
+Legumes, nuts, whole grains, and vegetable oils all contain substances called sterols, which reduce the absorption of cholesterol from food.
+In addition, flavonoids and other phytochemicals positively affect the body at various stages of the development of cardiovascular disease.
+Furthermore, plant foods are rich in potassium and magnesium, as well as in certain fatty acids and antioxidants that can all lower high blood pressure and thus fight against cardiovascular disease.

 Vegetarians, then, are less likely to die from cardiovascular disease and certain types of cancer.
 But there is other evidence to show vegetarians differ from meat eaters in other ways that may also affect their health.
-Among other things, vegetarians tend to adopt a healthy and active lifestyle, are less overweight, smoke less and drink less alcohol.
+Among these, vegetarians tend to adopt a healthy and active lifestyle, are less overweight, smoke less, and drink less alcohol.
 It is also important to emphasize that most of the studies that examined the benefits of vegetarian diets were epidemiological studies that are based on a correlation between different factors, and do not examine cause and effect.
 Therefore, they can only point out a relationship between two things, without proving that one caused the other.

 It is important to ensure an adequate intake of proteins from plant sources as well | Photo: Shutterstock

-And what are the dangers?
+And what are the risks?

-Avoidance of meat has certain risks, especially for vegans who don’t consume any animal products at all.
+Avoidance of meat has certain risks, especially for vegans who consume no animal products at all.
 Meat is an excellent source of protein, vitamins A, B1, B6, and especially vitamin B12, as well as iron and zinc.
 The iron found in meat is better absorbed than that from a plant source.